 Methodology and regulations for the 2002 Cle Elum EIS report (Cle Elum 2002) were described previously in the Draft EIS report (Cle Elum 2001).
 The methodology included pre-field and field elements.
 Archaeologists conducted pre-field research which included a search for previously recorded archaeological sites and survey reports on file at the Washington State Office of Archaeology and Historic Preservation (OAHP) (DAHP).
 Historical documents at federal and state archival centers were reviewed.
-In addition, county and city personnel knowledgeable about land use within the general Cle Elum area were interviewed.
+In addition, county and city personnel knowledgeable about land use within the general Cle Elum area were interviewed (Cle Elum 2001).

 Methods used to conduct the archaeological survey consisted of a literature review of historical documents, examination of historical photographs, a pedestrian survey, and documentation of cultural resources.
-Additionally, local residents and members of the Yakama Nation were interviewed to assist in identification of cultural resources within the Cle Elum UGA.
+Additionally, local residents and members of the Yakama Nation were interviewed to assist in identification of cultural resources within the Cle Elum UGA (Cle Elum 2001:3.13-1).
+According to Griffin and Churchill (1998b:17), YIN Cultural Resource Program manager Johnson Meninick, and members of his staff, visited the MountainStar resort property on several occasions and shared information on the past use of project lands.